-During the twelve months ended October 31, 2022, 6,000 RSUs were granted to employees.
-The RSUs granted to employees were subject to the employees' continued performance of services for the Company through each vesting date.
+The RSUs granted to the rest of the employees and consultants were subject to their continued performance of services for the Company through each vesting date.
+3,000 of these RSUs have vested to date.

-The total compensation cost related to the RSUs granted to employees was \$764 and \$0 for the twelve months ended October 31, 2022, and 2021, respectively.
+The total compensation cost related to the RSUs granted to employees and consultants was \$570,043 and \$764 for the twelve months ended October 31, 2023, and 2022, respectively.